 The final day of the festival!
 To close, we hosted four commissioned and existing works from four choreographers, each of a different nationality.

-The performance begins with the audience being thrown into a bustling Waterloo Station, with all the dancers wondering the platform waiting to go on their individual journeys.
+The performance begins with our audience being thrown into a bustling Waterloo Station, with all the dancers wandering the platform waiting to go on their individual journeys.

 The solo poem by Isabelle Mathews focused the audience to a single journey before all the pieces unraveled each choreographer’s voice on their lived migration.